 Meet Laura Carpenter, CEO & Founder of Abridge News, which is a political news platform that makes it easy for readers to engage with different sides of an issue.
 Abridge News’s proprietary technology, the ‘Opinion Spectrum’, offers multiple perspectives of a debate allowing readers the opportunity to see viewpoints across the entirety of the political spectrum.

-APRIL: First of all, I was so excited when I found Abridge News, I was desperately searching for smart media outlets that care about offering news in a thoughtful way and then I came across you!
+APRIL: First of all, I was so excited when I found Abridge News, I was desperately searching for smart media outlets that care about offering the news in a thoughtful way and then I came across you.
 Tell me a little bit about Abridge News.

 LAURA: I co-founded Abridge News two years ago, because I thought it was way too hard to see smart opinions on different sides of a debate.
 Unlike most news outlets that offer just the facts or a single opinion piece on a top, Abridge News gives readers multiple perspectives across a debate spectrum for every topic published.
 Our users react to each featured perspective, and then, can see how their reactions compare with those of other readers.
 We have an iOS app, a daily email newsletter, and a website.